WICG/attribution-reporting-api/attribution_scopes.md

 # Pre-Attribution Filtering: Attribution Scopes

-_Note: This document describes possible new functionality in the Attribution Reporting API.
-This is a forwards and backwards compatible change to event-level and summary reports.
-While this new functionality is being developed, we still highly encourage testing the existing API functionalities to support core utility and compatibility needs._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->